 - “Who” will use the carpet?
 Is it for personal use, employee use or customer use?

 - “What” will the carpet be used for?
 Noise control, aesthetics, comfort, or color coordination?

 - “Where” will the carpet be installed?
 Where will carpet begin and end?
-What type of walk off mat system will
+What type of walk off mat system will be used?

 - “When” will the carpet need to be cleaned?
 Should it be on a time schedule or when it looks bad?